 Our growing customer list of Service providers across the world look to Plixer to help them scale globally and adapt to emerging technologies and increasing complexity while reducing the cost of service delivery.
 This effort helps ensure higher levels of user experience to reduce customer churn.

-As more and more service providers move to IP based networks, they are faced with assuring services over increasingly dynamic operating environments.
+As more and more service providers move to IP-based networks, they are faced with assuring services over increasingly dynamic operating environments.
 Visibility into network usage, consumer behavior and application diversity across markets is critical for providers to optimize the infrastructure to support the quality of service that customers demand.

-With Plixer Scrutinizer NetFlow & sFlow traffic analysis and IPFIX reporting, you will have the industry's deepest levels of visibility, accountability and measurability required for managing service delivery and the customer experience while ensuring and maintaining new multimedia applications, cloud and managed services, and advanced technologies like VoIP, video and IP Multimedia Subsystems (IMS).
+With Plixer Scrutinizer NetFlow & sFlow traffic analysis and IPFIX reporting, you will have the industry's deepest levels of visibility, accountability, and measurability required for managing service delivery and the customer experience while ensuring and maintaining new multimedia applications, cloud and managed services, and advanced technologies like VoIP, video, and IP Multimedia Subsystems (IMS).
 This is all provided while Scrutinizer's Multi-Tenancy capability provides your customers with a unique and secure reporting experience.

 10 Reasons Service Providers Choose Scrutinizer

-Visibility across the entire customer's network: You can't manage what you can't see.
+Visibility across the customer's entire network: You can't manage what you can't see.
 End-to-end visibility of the customer's environment is key.
-Hop by hop router to router network path visibility of a flow through the infrastructure provides the MSSP with the ability to troubleshoot issues with an IPS, firewall, or other network access control.
+Hop-by-hop, router-to router-network path visibility of a flow through the infrastructure provides the MSSP with the ability to troubleshoot issues with an IPS, firewall, or other network access control.
 NetFlow provides end-to-end visibility.
 It's present everywhere, from network edge to access.

 Scalable network auditing: large customers generate hundreds of thousands of log events, each describing some unique aspect of network and server access.
 High speed NetFlow collection technology such as that provided by Scrutinizer can offset the need for cumbersome syslog and SNMP-based logging strategies.
-And while some SIEM and log management solutions can accept NetFlow, MSSPs are warned against selling themselves short with check-box NetFlow solutions.
+And while some SIEM and log management solutions can accept NetFlow, MSSPs are warned against selling themselves short with checkbox NetFlow solutions.

-Multi-tenancy: Secure login per customer with reports catered to each customer's network is critical.
-All MSSPs know this.
-Again, NetFlow reporting can further augment the level of detail the MSSP can provide to its customer base but only if the NetFlow collector supports multi-tenancy.
+Multi-tenancy: Secure login per customer with reports catered to each customer's network is critical; all MSSPs know this.
+Again, NetFlow reporting can further augment the level of detail the MSSP can provide to its customer base, but only if the NetFlow collector supports multi-tenancy.

 Service responsiveness and uptime: What is the end user experience to the MSSP's cloud-based service portal?
 What is the round trip time?
 How do connection times to a resource compare to other customers?
 NetFlow through integration with such technologies as Cisco's MediaNet provide this information in addition to everything else mentioned above.

 Rapid deployment and implementation: As customers grow through acquisitions or new datacenter additions, the MSSP must be able to gain rapid visibility into the new additions.
-NetFlow-based monitoring requires no additional hardware.
-It's already in the network.
+NetFlow-based monitoring requires no additional hardware—it's already in the network.
 The customer need simply turn it on.